cloudnative-pg/cloudnative-pg/docs/src/replica_cluster.md

    buffer that provides an opportunity to intervene and prevent the propagation of undesirable changes.

+!!!
+Warning
+    The `minApplyDelay` option of delayed replicas cannot be used in conjunction with `promotionToken`.

 By integrating delayed replicas into your replication strategy, you can enhance the resilience and data protection capabilities of your PostgreSQL environment.
 Adjust the delay duration based on your specific needs and the criticality of